Yes!!! It’s that time again. Kiss Jack Frost good-bye until next year. Hopefully, your hair has made it through the winter unharmed.

 Then condition hair as normal.
 It’s guaranteed to leave your hair soft and moisturize but not greasy.

 Penetrating oils aid the hair by increasing its ability to absorb and retain water molecules.
 Oils such as coconut, olive, and avocado oils enter the hair and bind to water molecules due to their polar structure.

 Read more about the Benefits of Oil Rinse.

 Spritz & Seal

 Spritz & Seal is a great way to moisturize DAILY and prevent breakage.
-A moisturizing spritz that consist of water, aloe vera juice, and avocado oil will hydrate the driest of hair.
+A moisturizing spritz that consists of water, aloe vera juice, and avocado oil will hydrate the driest of hair.
 Some of my readers, shout the praises of Argan Oil too.
 But moisture can easily escape if not sealed in with a natural sealant.
-The best natural sealants are heavy oils (jojoba, castor, or almond) or thick butters, Shea Butter for example.

 Don’t Forget The Leave-In